 Seth Stewart Williams

 Seth Stewart Williams studies the interrelation of dance and literature, especially in the sixteenth and seventeenth centuries.
 An expert in European dance notation systems of the fifteenth through eighteenth centuries, his work as a historian of dance and theater extends from early modern England to contemporary America.
 His research and teaching interests include the history and theory of dance and theater; dance in the plays of Shakespeare and his contemporaries; book history, performance theory, and narrative theory; dance and theories of rights and race; embodiments of lyric verse; and animation.
 In addition to his appointment in dance studies, Williams is an affiliate of the English department and of the Medieval and Renaissance Studies Program at Barnard, and of the Ph.D. program in Theatre and the Medieval and Renaissance Studies Program at Columbia.

-He is currently at work on a monograph entitled Virtual Motion: Dance and Mobility in Early Modern English Literature, which studies the use of dance to both embody and figure processes of political upheaval in which patterns of exchange and migration predominate, from the spread of new religious denominations, to colonization of the New World, to the emergence of political factions across the British Civil War.
-Recent support for this project includes a 2019-20 Long-term Fellowship from the Folger Shakespeare Library.
-Other fellowships in support of this work have come from Columbia University's Heyman Center for the Humanities and from New York University's Center for Ballet and the Arts.
-From July 21-27, 2019, Williams will be a Scholar-in-Residence at the Jacob's Pillow Dance Festival since the 2019 season, giving public talks to situate the Festival's programming in its cultural and historical contexts.
+He is currently at work on a monograph entitled Virtual Motion: Choreographic Thinking in Early Modern English Literature, which studies the use of dance to both embody and figure processes of political upheaval in which patterns of exchange and migration predominate, from the spread of new religious denominations, to colonization of the New World, to the emergence of political factions across the British Civil War.
+Support of this project includes a 2019-20 Long-term Fellowship from the Folger Shakespeare Library, and fellowships from Columbia University's Heyman Center for the Humanities and from New York University's Center for Ballet and the Arts.
+Williams has been a Scholar-in-Residence of the Jacob's Pillow Dance Festival since the 2019 season, giving public talks to situate the Festival's programming in its cultural and historical contexts.

 During his performance career, Williams worked extensively with Sean Curran and Donald McKayle, whose choreography he has set, and was for several years a supplemental dancer to the Mark Morris Dance Group.
 As a member of The New York Baroque Dance Company, he reconstructed early ballets from Feuillet notation.